api3dao/airnode/packages/adapter/README.md

 ### encodeValue

 Encodes the input value to `bytes32` format.
-Values are padded if necessary to be 32 characters long
+Values are padded if necessary to be 32 characters long.
+Encoding is based on the `type` argument.

 ```ts
 encodeValue(value: ValueType, type: ResponseType): string